michael-mackenzie/Algorithms/README.md

 ## Lab 1

 Lab 1 is an investigation into the Collatz conjecture, a notorious unsolved problem in mathematics.
-Start with an positive integer n, the next term is generated as follows: if the previous term is even, the next term is one half the previous term.
+Start with a positive integer n, the next term is generated as follows: if the previous term is even, the next term is one half the previous term.
 If it was odd, the next term is 3 times the previous term plus 1.
-The question is this: does the Collatz sequence eventually reach 1 for all positive inter initial values?
+The question is this: does the Collatz sequence eventually reach 1 for all positive interger initial values?

 ## Lab 2